 2.5 How Fast is your Blog Growing?

-Perhaps the most important factor in pricing a business is its growth.
-High growth can overshadow pretty much every other factor, holding the promise of higher revenues in the future (if revenues are low), economies of scale (if costs are high), canceling out general market trends (if they are negative and the blog is still growing), and generally showing a potential that in turn drives the price up.
+Perhaps the most crucial factor in pricing a business is its growth.
+High growth can overshadow pretty much every other factor, holding the promise of higher revenues in the future (if incomes are low), economies of scale (if costs are high), canceling out general market trends (if they are negative and the blog is still growing), and generally showing a potential that in turn drives the price up.